 Grrrl Zine Fair is made up of live events, zine workshops, Grrrl In Print zine and a feminist zine library.
-It platforms women and non-binary artists and is comprised of a self-publishing fair, panel talks, performances, live music, exhibitions and workshops curated by artist Lu Williams.
+It platforms women, transgender and non-binary artists.
 Zine making through Grrrl is presented as an adaptable way of making objects and literature outside of academic or capitalist endeavours.
 It is a way of elevating craft labour and democratised production in a context which is accessible to communities outside of the insular art world.
 Many of the zine workshops are with young women and queer people and focuses on building a culture which reflects them.

 Lu Williams creates cross disciplinary artworks, events and printed matter with a focus on do-it-yourself culture, process, social practice, activism, intersectional feminism and class.
 For the last three years, Lu Williams has been creating, self-publishing, platforming and archiving zines as Grrrl Zine Fair through live events, zine workshops, Grrrl In Print zine and a LGBTQIA+ feminist library- the Grrrl Zine Library; which now resides at The Old Waterworks arts space.